5.3.a Knowledge of the English Bible

 The ability to produce quality written work in English is expected of all Westminster degree recipients.
-International students with extensive English language training, as well as those with advanced degrees in other professional fields, find it advantageous to learn the expectations of American academic writing; study the special features of theological genres; and receive feedback on their linguistic accuracy.
-The course PT 031P/033P Advanced Theological Writing is provided as a support for these students.
-All entering international students as well as non-native English speakers must take this class, unless their TOEFL and TWE score is higher than 630 (267 computer) and 5.5, respectively.
-Faculty members may also require students to enroll.
-See the course description on page 121 for further requirements.
+Mid-career students and students from a non-liberal arts background find it helpful to review English rhetoric and grammar, and strengthen their research and citation skills.
+International students with extensive English language training, as well as those with advanced degrees in other professional fields, find it advantageous to learn the expectations of American academic writing; to study the special features of theological genres; and to receive feedback on their linguistic accuracy.
+Westminster is committed to helping students improve their writing through the PT 031P Advanced Theological Writing course and through programs and services offered by the Center for Theological Writing (CTW).

 All students who were required to take the TOEFL for admission to Westminster must take PT 031P Advanced Theological Writing I in the first semester of their program unless their TOEFL score is higher than 111iBT (or 630 and 5.5 TWE [paper based]).
 Faculty members may also require a student to enroll in PT 031P Advanced Theological Writing.
 The Registrar will be notified by the faculty member if a student is required to take the course.
 See the course description in section 7.6.1 for further requirements.
 For tuition charge, see section 8.3.b.
 In order to maintain satisfactory academic standing and continue in a degree program, the student must continue to take an Advanced Theological Writing course (PT 033P and, if necessary, PT 035P) until receiving a “PN” (passing grade indicating fulfillment of the requirement).
 If a new or reinstating student fulfilled the Advanced Theological Writing requirement while previously a student at Westminster, the student is not required to take PT 031P again.

 In addition, faculty members may direct students whom they identify as needing help on their writing to receive tutoring at the CTW.
 See section 2.9.f for more information.